Who might consider lithium orotate?

 Yes, there are other products out there like potassium aspartate.
 But I did not come up with known, tested, routinely used medications that use aspartate (I could be missing them, there could be many I don’t know about).

 For now, I think perhaps the safest route is to use low-dose prescription lithium in the hands of someone who knows what they’re doing with it.
-But I know that’s easy to say, while accessing such a person, and paying for it, is perhaps not easy at all, for many people.
+But I know that’s easy to say: accessing such a person, and paying for it, is not easy at all, for many people.

 Hold on a minute, though.
 Microdose lithium may not pose much risk to kidneys.
 But lithium commonly causes thyroid problems (usually getting too low, “hypothyroid”; rarely getting too high, “hyperthyroid”).
 One person in 10 develops this problem at standard bipolar-treatment doses.
 And it’s far more common in women than in men, which means the risk for women is even higher, more like one woman in 5, or even one in 3.

 So, what would lithium orotate do to your thyroid state?
 As far as I know, this too has never been studied (despite all the lithium orotate flying around out there).
-Maybe 300 micrograms poses very low risk (recall that was the dose in the microdose Brazilian study); but once someone get ups into the 300 milligram range, she definitely needs thyroid testing.
+Maybe 300 micrograms poses very low risk (recall that was the dose in the microdose Brazilian study); but once someone get ups into the 300 milligram range, the prescriptions I routinely use, they definitely need thyroid testing.

 A high-dose lithium orotate pill (e.g. 120 mg per pill; many contain far less) has 5 times less than less lithium in it than the lowest dose of prescription lithium (carbonate).
 You’d have to take a lot of orotate to get much lithium.
 An overdose of lithium orotate produced a sub-therapeutic blood level.
 Pauze’ However, safety of lithium depends on your kidney function.
 If that was poor, even the amount of lithium in the internet orotate forms could be dangerous.